GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/CDPSM.rst

 |image5|

 Figure 6: PowerTransformers may be modeled with or without tanks, and in both cases vectorGroup should be specified according to IEC transformer standards (e.g.  Dy1 for many substation transformers).
 The case without tanks is most suitable for balanced three-phase transformers that won’t reference catalog data; any other case should use tank-level modeling.
 In the tankless case, each winding will have a PowerTransformerEnd that associates to both a Terminal and a BaseVoltage, and the parent PowerTransformer.
 The impedance and admittance parameters are defined by reverse-associated TransformerMeshImpedance between each pair of windings, and a reverse-associated TransformerCoreAdmittance for one winding.
 The units for these are ohms and siemens based on the winding voltage, rather than per-unit.
 WindingConnection is similar to PhaseShuntConnectionKind, adding Z and Zn for zig-zag connections and A for autotranformers.
 If the transformer is unbalanced in any way, then TransformerTankEnd is used instead of PowerTransformerEnd, and then one or more TransformerTanks may be used in the parent PowerTransformer.
-Some of the use cases are 1) center-tapped secondary, 2) open-delta and
-3) EHV transformer banks.
+Some of the use cases are 1) center-tapped secondary, 2) open-delta and 3) EHV transformer banks.
 Tank-level modeling is also required is using catalog data, as described with Figure 9.
+(TransformerStarImpedance and several PowerTransformer attributes are not used.)

 |image6|

 Figure 7: A RatioTapChanger can represent a transformer tap changer on the associated TransformerEnd.
 The RatioTapChanger has some parameters defined in a direct-associated TapChangerControl, which inherits from RegulatingControl some of the same attributes used in capacitor controls (Figure 5).
 Therefore, a line voltage regulator in CIM includes a PowerTransformer, a RatioTapChanger, and a TapChangerControl.
 The CT and PT parameters of a voltage regulator can only be described via the AssetInfo mechanism, described with Figure 8.
+(Note: RegulationSchedule, RatioTapChangerTable and PhaseTapChanger are not used.)

 |image7|